ogalo-chris/terraform-aws-projects/proj-02-vpc-baseline/README.md

 **Note:** You only need to run this once per AWS account.
 If the bucket/table already exist, the script will skip creation.

 ### Step 2: Create a branch and commit
+You need to have created a repo in Github with main before creating the feature branch.

 ```bash
 git checkout -b feature/proj-02-vpc